NgocThachTN/Nogizaka46BlogArchived/README.md

 ## 🧩 Known Issues

 - **iOS blog pages don’t load** (Safari/Chrome on iPhone).
-  _Status_: pending fix (khi nào rảnh sẽ xử).
+  _Status_: pending fix(it's can working but not the same on Andriod and Windows)
-  _Workaround_: dùng Android hoặc desktop browsers.
+  _Workaround_: use Android or desktop browsers.

 - **Firefox not supported for now.**
-  _Reason_: vài API/render path cần chỉnh tương thích.
+  _Reason_: unknow issues
   _Use_: **Chrome / Edge / Safari (desktop)** recommended.

 ## 🧰 Troubleshooting